Gavin MacLeod, 'Love Boat' captain, dies at 90

 10 of10

-LOS ANGELES (AP) — Gavin MacLeod, the veteran supporting actor who achieved stardom as Murray Slaughter, the sardonic TV news writer on “The Mary Tyler Moore Show,” before going on to even bigger fame as the cheerful Capt.
+LOS ANGELES (AP) — Gavin MacLeod, the veteran supporting actor who achieved fame as sardonic TV news writer Murray Slaughter on “The Mary Tyler Moore Show” and stardom playing cheerful Capt.
 Stubing on “The Love Boat,” has died.
 He was 90.

-MacLeod died early Saturday, his nephew, Mark See, told Variety.
-MacLeod’s health had been poor recently but no cause of death was given, the trade publication reported.
+MacLeod died early Saturday at his home in Palm Desert, California, said Stephanie Steele Zalin, his stepdaughter.
+She attributed his death to his age, saying he had been well until very recently.